ms-iot/iot-adk-addonkit/README.md

 # Branch Overview

 ## Master Branch
 This branch supports the lastest Windows 10 IoT Core release available ( currently 1803, version number 10.0.17134.x ).
-Note that this release now supports wm.xml and requires latest ADK.
+Please run **migrate.cmd** to update your old tree to the new structure.
+Note that this release only supports wm.xml and requires latest ADK.
 See [Create Windows Universal OEM Packages](https://docs.microsoft.com/windows-hardware/manufacture/iot/create-packages) for more details.

 ## Develop Branch
 This branch contains the active development contents, mostly addressing the upcoming release features.